Fiction

 No hay anuncios

-Elle Fanning, Michelle Pfeiffer and Nicole Kidman.
+Elle Fanning, Michelle Pfeiffer, and Nicole Kidman.
 These three big names are the main draw of this dramatic comedy based on a literary bestseller.
-Fanning plays Margo, a university student raised in a rather humble and unstructured environment who gets pregnant after hooking up with her literature professor, a man who has no intention of taking responsibility for the child.
+Fanning plays Margo, a university student raised in a rather humble and unstructured environment who becomes pregnant after getting involved with her literature professor, a man who has no intention of taking responsibility for the child.
 A single mother overwhelmed by a very precarious economic situation, Margo will open an OnlyFans channel where she will simulate a new identity following the advice of her father, a professional wrestler.

 'Argument'